crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed a race condition that could lead to a ``NullPointerException`` when using ``IS NULL`` on an object that was just added to a table.

 - Fixed an issue that caused the generated expressions on columns of type ``GEO_SHAPE`` not being evaluated on writes and such being ignored.